AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

    composer require magento/data-migration-tool:<version>
    ```

-   where `<version>` must match the version of the Magento 2 codebase.
+   Where `<version>` must match the version of the Magento 2 codebase.

    For example, for version 2.2.0, enter: